NVComputing/nvcomputingsite/resources/streams.md

 Java 8 introduced the Streams API.
 This is a high-level API that can more or less replace looping by just chaining method calls instead.

 This is a relatively advanced feature, so don't feel bad if you don't get it.

-Code for the streams API can be found in <a href="https://github.com/NVHSComputing/code-snippets/blob/master/src/advanced/StreamAPI.java" target="_blank" rel="noopener noreferrer">StreamAPI.java in our code snippets repository</a>.
+It's not necessary for most competitive programming problems, but it can be useful for input processing.

 ## What is a stream?
 Streams represent a flow of data (imagine a stream of strings being basically a pipeline with all the strings from the array flowing through it), be it from an array, ArrayList, or any collection.
 You can manipulate this data using the Streams